Autos key to driving Pacific trade deal over finish line

 A person briefed on the talks said he expected the final threshold to be higher than 30 percent, though it would give carmakers more flexibility to source outside the TPP bloc.
 "I don't think they come away empty handed this time," he said.

-A final accord, which has been six years in the making, will need the blessing of the politically-powerful auto industries in the United States and Japan, the two biggest economies in the bloc, and Canada, home to auto parts makers Martinrea International and Linamar Corp.
+A final accord, which has been six years in the making, will need the blessing of the politically powerful auto industries in the United States and Japan, the two biggest economies in the bloc, and Canada, home to auto parts makers Martinrea International (MRE.TO) and Linamar Corp (LNR.TO).

-Canadian Prime Minister Stephen Harper, who faces a knife-edge election next month, said on Tuesday he would only sign a deal that secured auto markets for Canada's industry.

 "CAUTIOUSLY OPTIMISTIC"

+Mexican Economy Minister Ildefonso Guajardo said talks on autos were progressing and was hopeful of reaching a broad agreement.

+"I think we will arrive at a deal, but it will depend on two or three issues," he told Reuters as he arrived in Atlanta.

-Autos are one of a clutch of thorny issues ministers must resolve to seal the deal.
-A senior Mexican official said the prospects of closing were "very high," although for others close to the talks it was more of a 50-50 proposition.
+Autos are one of a clutch of thorny issues ministers must resolve to seal the deal and officials from TPP countries were cautious of predicting success.

 One senior Japanese government official said time was also running out with the 2016 U.S. presidential race looming, which will make it difficult for a Republican-led Congress to approve any trade deal, let alone one pushed by Obama, a Democrat.